Abscessed Tooth

 What Causes an Abscessed Tooth?

 Abscesses form as a result of bacterial infections that develop in the teeth or gums.
-In fact, a tooth abscess is the body’s response to bacteria.
+A tooth abscess is the body’s response to bacteria.

 Food residues on teeth that are not cleaned properly cause tooth decay.
 The infection spreads when the blood cells come into contact with the infected area.
 Thus, the infection descends to the root of the tooth and causes an abscess.